A City by the Light Divided: Background

-Thursday's third album and major label debut War All the Time was released on September 15, 2003.
+Thursday's third album and first since major label debut War All the Time was released on September 15, 2003.
 Following its release, keyboardist Andrew Everding, who had performed on the album, became a full-time member of the band.
 The group subsequently embarked on an exhaustive touring schedule with performances in the UK, Japan, New Zealand and Australia.
 As a result of this touring, personal problems between members began to occur, but by July they were aiming to record in the next few months.

 The band wanted the record to have "a very live sound," and selected producer Dave Fridmann because of his work with such bands as the Flaming Lips, Mercury Rev, and Mogwai.
 In September, early demos leaked, and later that month the group started pre-production, done with Tim Gilles.
 Recording took place at Tarbox Road Studios, in Cassadaga, New York.
 Amanda Tannen of Stellastarr and Mary Fridmann of Bass Piggy provided additional vocals on "We Will Overcome".
 In mid-February, recording was finished and the album was in the process of being mixed by Fridmann.
 Tom Coyne mastered the album at Sterling sound, in New York City.

 The album's title was adapted from a line from an Octavio Paz poem.
 According to Rickley, the title speaks to how "each person contains the light and the dark, the good and the bad, and the way it's externalized in an urban metropolis."